Brody myopathy: Cause

 In some cases of BD, no mutations in ATP2A1 have been observed.
 Disease transmission in cases of non-ATP2A1 BD have been characterized as autosomal dominant pattern of inheritance.
 These cases have revealed that the cause of the disease likely exhibits genetic heterogeneity, meaning the disease involves mutations in other locations within the genome (although no other loci have been identified in the development of BD as of now).

 Diagnosis

 Diagnosis of BD begins with clinical evaluation of individuals for characteristic symptoms of cramping and stiffness of exercised muscles.
-A few techniques are involved in confirming a diagnosis of BD.

 Blood testing may be used to measure serum creatine kinase, which ranges from normal to slightly elevated in those with BD.
 Skeletal muscle biopsies are used to examine muscle fibers.
 Biopsies in individuals with BD often show variation in muscle fiber size, atrophied fast-twitch muscle fibers, and increased nuclei number.
 Electromyography (EMG) can be used in diagnosis to rule out myotonia, or muscle stiffness that is detected by EMG.
 Individuals with BD have stiff muscles but normal EMG results (pseudo-myotonia), where no myotonic discharges are detected.
 Genetic testing may also be used in the diagnosis of BD to look for mutations in ATP2A1.
-Since only some forms of the disease are associated with ATP2A1, results of genetic testing do not always confirm a diagnosis of BD, but are useful to rule out other similar disorders.